xyproto/distrodetector/README.md

 Detects which Linux distro or BSD a system is running.

+The `distro` utility and the `distrodetector` package has no external dependencies.

 ## Installation of the distro utility

-This is meant to be possible to use as a drop-in replacement for `python-distro`:
+The `distro` utility can be used as a drop-in replacement for the `distro` command that comes with `python-distro`.

+Installation of the development version of the `distro` utility:

     go get -u github.com/xyproto/distrodetector/cmd/distro

-## Example use
+Example use:

+    distro

+## Use of the Go package

 ```go
 package main